Issues of Access, Transparency and Efficiency

 US Citizenship and Immigration Services (USCIS) maintains millions of historical records of significant value to genealogists, researchers, and historians.
 Access to these records is currently controlled by the fee-based USCIS Genealogy Program and/or the USCIS Freedom of Information Act/Privacy Act (FOIA/PA) program.

 In the meantime, fee-paying customers bear the brunt of USCIS’ mismanagement of the Genealogy Program, ranging from multi-year wait times to reports of lost records or files not found.
-In the three years since the 2019-2020 attempted fee hike, problems with the USCIS Genealogy Program have continued unabated.
+Problems with the USCIS Genealogy Program continue unabated.
 USCIS has done nothing to demonstrate to its customers that it has addressed issues related to access, transparency, or efficiency.

 Access